Workforce profile

 3.11 Length of service by age profile

 There are more people in the 35 and over category who have served for longer periods and more people aged 34 and below that have served less than a year.
 The majority of those aged under 35 have worked at the authority 1 to 4 years.
 The percentage of staff that have worked at the organisation for fewer than four years declines with age.
-This is because the correlation between age and length of service tends to be positive, as older employees tend to have been in the organisation longer:
+This is because the correlation between age and length of service tends to be positive, as older employees tend to have been in the organisation longer, or vice versa.

 3.12 Length of service by gender